riebling/tedlium/Vagrant/README.md

 General README for Vagrant

-This folder contains a Vagrantfile describing the configuration of the Arabic Transcriber virtual machine.
+This folder contains a Vagrantfile describing the configuration of a virtual machine.

 Assuming you have installed Vagrant and VirtualBox (and that they are both recent